Memory-Augmented Transformers: A Systematic Review from Neuroscience Principles to Enhanced Model Architectures

 THE PROBLEM

-Transformers Forget Beyond Fixed Context Windows and Static Weights
+Transformers Lose Coherence Beyond Fixed Context Windows

 HOW IT WORKS